-- Income must fall within the range of the current guidelines set by the State of California. - Child must be age eligible based on State of California enrollment guidelines. - Proof of CA residency must be established. - Out-of-District Enrollment - o The State Part-Day Preschool Option gives enrollment priority to children residing within the school district's boundaries.
+- Children must be age eligible based on State of California enrollment guidelines. - Proof of CA residency must be established. - Out-of-District Enrollment - The TK State Collaborative Option gives enrollment priority to children residing within the school district's boundaries.
 Out-of-District children may be enrolled as space allows.
 An out-of-district preschool-age child may only receive services until his/her first day of kindergarten.
-At that time, the child is considered a school-age child and must obtain an Inter-District Permit from his/her school of residence in order to receive SCUSD services. - Special Education - The Child Development Department provides enrollment opportunities to children with special needs who meet all enrollment criteria.
+At that time, the child is considered a school-age child and must obtain an Inter-District Permit from his/her school of residence in order to receive SCUSD services. - Special Education - o The Early Learning and Care Department provides enrollment opportunities to children with special needs who meet all enrollment criteria.
 Parents and program staff will work together to establish a plan that will reasonably accommodate the individual needs of the child. - A child's school district of residence provides assessment for suspected special education needs and, if the child qualifies, we assist in sending referrals to ensure that the child's educational needs are met in the least restrictive environment.
-The SCUSD Child Development Special Needs Coordinator may be available to assist families seeking assessment and/or services through their district of residence.
+Your assigned Coordinator may be available to assist families seeking assessment and/or services through their district of residence.